Why do the rich keep getting richer?

 So if you want to become rich, one of the first steps is to know how the wealthy think about money differently and how they act around money.

-Last week I shared 21 Success Habits of the Rich and it was one of the most read blogs I’ve written all year.
+Last week I shared 21 Success Habits of the Rich and it was one of the most read blogs I’ve written in a long time.

 So today I thought I’ll share another 20 Success Habits of the Rich.